German opposition leader takes aim at migration, but largely rules out working with far right

 “The sooner the problem is solved, the sooner this party (AfD) will get smaller again,” he said, claiming that much of its support comes from protest voters.

-“It’s not radical right-wing, national-socialist conviction but rather it’s two-thirds protest,” Merz said.
+“It’s not radical right-wing, national-socialist conviction but rather it’s two-thirds protest,” Merz said of recent poll numbers, which put AfD’s nationwide support at 20%.
 “And these two thirds can be won back by other political parties.”

-The conservative leader came under fire recently for declaring the environmentalist Greens the “main enemy” in German politics even as AfD candidates beat his party to win their first county commissioner and a mayoral posts.
+The conservative leader came under fire recently for declaring the environmentalist Greens the “main enemy” in Chancellor Olaf Scholz’s three party government at a time when AfD candidates beat his party to win their first county commissioner and a mayoral post.

 Merz insisted Tuesday that his targeting of the Greens should be viewed as part of the normal battle among democratic parties that he said AfD is not part of.